 The Cypriots have Ai-Vasilis, and the Greeks have Aghios Vassilis.
 They are both the same St. Basil, who visits children on New Year’s Eve.
 Like Santa Claus, he arrives exhausted, enjoys the treats left for him under the Christmas tree, and leaves presents under it.

 There is also the Tovlis Papa or Tovlis Babua (Grandfather Snow) of the Georgians, who delivers gifts on New Year’s Eve, as well.
 He is dressed in a heavy white sheep wool cloak, similar to that worn by Georgian shepherds, but in a different color.
 And the Spanish people from the Basque country have Olentzero, a big chubby guy who is dressed like a Basque farmer and smokes a pipe.

 Another variation of Santa Claus is the Danish Julemanden.
-He brings gifts, has a sleigh, reindeer, and elves.
-He just has a different name, meaning Chrismas Man. ?
+He brings gifts and has a sleigh, reindeer, and elves.
+He just has a different name, meaning Chrismas Man.
 The same goes for the Hungarian Télapó (Old Man Winter), the Latvian Ziemassvētku vecītisand, the Norwegian

 Julenissen, the Portuguese Pai Natal, and the Italian Babbo Natale.